nchengyeeshen/nchengyeeshen/README.md

 * A simple website built using Bulma CSS framework and eleventy.js static site generator.
 * Initially developed using Bootstrap 3.
 Migrated to Jekyll static site generator before settling on eleventy.js.

+**Monash IT Student Research Scheme (2019)**
+* 3-month apprenticeship scheme.
+* Project focused on creating an autonomous drone using Parrot ANAFI drones with the pyparrot library.
+* Technical lead to two first-year computer science students.

 ## Education

 **Bachelor of Computer Science (C2001)** :: Monash University\